lpgcode/lpgcode/README.md

  landongrammer@protonmail.com

-land.on.fleek.co portfolio is currently in progress, ready monday.
+land.on.fleek.co portfolio is currently in progress, ready soon.